SIT (solo independent travel)

 Guided by my Personal Travel Itinerary, I may always seem busy, … constantly on a mission, on the move, … hunting the next interesting or novel ‘thing/experience’ around-the-next-corner.

 Anecdote: Cairo’s dark narrow street: Walking along a main street.
-I looked down at what was a dark, & to me, an ominous-looking street with high buildings that cloaked the narrow street in dark shadow.
+I looked left down a dark, & to me, an ominous-looking street with high buildings that cloaked the narrow street in dark shadow.

 I strongly debated. walking down it, but I did, & it was a great experience seeing the underbelly of Cairo and chatting with a group of Egyptian men after I said hello in Arabic to them.
 "Salam alaykum."